Rarer causes and types of dementia

 Parkinson's disease

-Two or three out of every 10 people with Parkinson’s disease will develop dementia symptoms, or slow down mentally.
+Around four out of every 10 people with Parkinson’s disease will develop dementia symptoms.
 This is more common when Parkinson’s is more advanced.

 Parkinson’s dementia is similar to dementia with Lewy bodies.
 But in Parkinson’s, problems with physical movement usually start years before any problems with thinking and memory.
 In both conditions, protein deposits called Lewy bodies are found in brain cells.
 These may be harmful to the brain cells and cause dementia, but doctors don’t know for sure.

 A typical symptom of dementia with Lewy bodies is seeing things that aren’t there (hallucinations).
-This also happens in Parkinson’s dementia, but it’s less common and hallucinations are less severe.
+This also happens in Parkinson’s dementia, but is less common and the hallucinations are less severe.

 • slowed thinking, poor concentration and difficulty planning